Typhoid Vaccine: Everything You Need to Know

 Who should get the typhoid vaccine?

-The typhoid vaccine is recommended for individuals at higher risk of exposure to Salmonella Typhi.
-This includes laboratory workers, people in close contact with infected individuals, and travelers to regions where typhoid fever is prevalent.
+The vaccine is recommended for individuals at higher risk of exposure to Salmonella Typhi, including laboratory workers, close contacts of infected individuals, and travelers to regions where typhoid fever is prevalent.

 Are there any side effects of the typhoid vaccine?

-Yes, the typhoid vaccine can cause side effects, but they are generally mild and temporary.
+Yes, the vaccine can cause side effects, although they are generally mild and temporary.
+These can include fever, discomfort, pain at the injection site, tiredness, and in less common cases, diarrhea, joint pain, and vomiting.

-Certain individuals should avoid getting the typhoid vaccine.
-These include people who are breastfeeding or pregnant, those taking antibiotics or anti-malarial medication, individuals with a compromised immune system, or those with a history of allergic reactions to the vaccine.
+Individuals who are pregnant or breastfeeding, taking antibiotics or anti-malarial medication, have a compromised immune system, have a history of allergic reactions to the vaccine, have any life-threatening allergies, or have any moderate illness should not get the typhoid vaccine.

 How is typhoid fever diagnosed?